 - Activate and configure the server instance

-Subscribe to CloverDX Server BYOL offering on the AWS Marketplace - use the Continue to Subscribe button on the offering marketplace page and proceed through the wizard to the Launch action (meanwhile accepting Terms and Conditions, selecting CloverDX version and template etc).
+Subscribe to CloverDX Data Management Platform - Server BYOL offering on the AWS Marketplace, use the CloverDX Server Deployment New VPC Cloudformation template.
+Use the Continue to Subscribe button on the offering marketplace page and proceed through the wizard to the Launch action (meanwhile accepting Terms and Conditions, selecting CloverDX version and template etc).